FabricAttachedMemory/Emulation/Docker.md

    $FAME_FAM must appear in $FAME_DIR when using this container technique.

-   If you don't need a proxy to clear a firewall (for apt-get), leave this variable unset.
+   If you don't need a proxy to clear a firewall (for apt-get), leave http_proxy unset.

 1. Create $FAME_FAM to be the necessary size.
 For a 16 G file,